 While everyone’s situation is different, here is a partial list of things that should to be done during a typical trust administration:

-Prepare formal, written Notice to Trust beneficiaries and heirs in legal format;
+Prepare and send formal, written Notice to Trust beneficiaries and heirs in legal format;

 Identify and protect decedent’s assets;